 Amanda Griffith attended Colgate University in Hamilton, New York, double-majoring in Biology and Economics.
 Following graduation, she began her graduate studies in Economics at Cornell University with a National Science Foundation Graduate Research Fellowship.
-She received her Master of Arts in Economics in January of 2008 and received her Doctor of Philosophy degree in August of 2009.
+She received her Master of Arts in Economics in January 2008 and her Doctor of Philosophy degree in August 2009.
 Her research focuses on the Economics of Higher Education.
 In particular, she is interested in studying students’ choices of type of college and major, and how this affects their labor market outcomes.
-Additionally she studies how institutional policies such as financial aid and institutional spending can affect the distribution and success of students enrolled at a college or university.
+Additionally, she studies how institutional policies such as financial aid and institutional spending can affect the distribution and success of students enrolled at a college or university.

 Econ 150: Principles of Economics